praveen-palanisamy/praveen-palanisamy.github.io/_posts/2023-07-01-insights-from-patent-records.md

 Patent Citations: Citations in the patent document itself

 Patent Examiner's Citations: Citations by the patent examiner

+Patent citations are the citations that are listed in the patent document itself.
+These citations are listed in the patent document by the inventor(s) of the patent.
+Typically, the inventor(s) list these citations to show that their invention is novel and non-obvious compared to the prior-art.
+The patent examiner also lists citations in the patent document.
+These citations are called the patent examiner's citations.
+Typically the patent examiner lists these citations to show that one or more claims in the invention is not novel or non-obvious compared to the prior-art.

 ## Patent Document, Patent Family